archiseino/hrv-plus-ultra/Notes.md

 ### Insight

 Stress is not a universal state marked by a single HRV cutoff — it’s a relative shift in autonomic balance.
 For research and applications, this means contextual HRV interpretation (baseline vs. current) is key, especially for real-time stress inference.

+### Notes:

+Takes dataFrame of HRV Metrics of the UBFC-Subjects